 According to the Environmental Protection Agency, 40 states anticipate water shortages by 2024 so the need to curb excess water usage is critical.
 One simple way to save water is to switch out your toilet.
 Older models can account for 27% of a home’s water.
 Simply upgrading will improve conservation, but new dual flush models, like Kohler’s Wellworth, allow you to select more or less water for flushing.

 Investing in solar panels is a great way to lower monthly energy bills, conserve fossil fuels and harness the power of the sun.
-The cost may be a bit more up front, but longevity energy saving is the primary goal here.
+The cost might be a bit more upfront, but longevity energy saving is the primary goal here.
 Companies like Elevation Solar provide professional solar panel installation, who continue to pave the way for solar panels in the southwestern region.

 Americans throw away 2.5 million plastic bottles every hour.
 Every hour!
 Plastic bottles rarely become another bottle, but the plastic is being used in ingenious ways, including home products.
 Mohawk Flooring’s Everstrand is made from 100% recycled materials, including plastic bottles, and includes stain resistance and unbeatable performance.